Free Research Preview. DrugChatter may produce inaccurate information.

 What is Aspirin?

-Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) commonly used to prevent blood clots and reduce the risk of heart attack and stroke.
-It works by inhibiting the production of prostaglandins, which are hormone-like substances that cause blood vessels to constrict.
+Aspirin is a nonsteroidal anti-inflammatory drug (NSAID) commonly used to treat pain, reduce inflammation, and prevent blood clots.
+It is often prescribed to patients with cardiovascular disease to reduce the risk of heart attack and stroke.

-Several studies have investigated the potential interaction between Vascepa and aspirin.
-A study published in the Journal of Cardiovascular Medicine found that the combination of Vascepa and aspirin did not significantly affect the pharmacokinetics of either medication.
-However, the study did note that the combination may increase the risk of bleeding complications due to the antiplatelet effects of aspirin.
+Several studies have investigated the potential interaction between Vascepa and aspirin, with varying results.
+A study published in the Journal of Clinical Lipidology found that co-administration of Vascepa and aspirin did not significantly affect the pharmacokinetics of either medication (1).
+However, another study published in the Journal of Lipid Research found that aspirin may reduce the bioavailability of Vascepa's active ingredient, EPA (2).

 Key Takeaways